How to Conduct Landing Page Analysis

-In the blog post, you’ll learn how to conduct a thorough analysis of your landing pages.
+In this blog post, you’ll learn how to conduct a thorough analysis of your landing pages.

 What is a landing page analysis?

-Landing page analysis is a continuous process of measuring the primary and secondary performance indicators of your landing pages as well as analyzing visitor behavior.
+Landing page analysis is a continuous process of measuring the primary and secondary landing page performance indicators, as well as analyzing the on-page visitor behavior.

 What’s the goal of a landing page analysis?

-The goal of landing page analysis is discovering the areas of improvement and identify actionable steps to maximize the performance of your landing pages.
+The goal of landing page analysis is discovering the areas of improvement and defining the steps to maximize the performance of your landing pages.

-What are the steps of a landing page analysis?
+What are the essential parts of a landing page analysis?

-Landing page analysis consists of three key steps:
+Landing page analysis consists of three key parts:

 - Analyzing the primary landing page performance indicators